hewison-chris/agora-cl-docs/website/docs/monitoring/is-everything-fine.md

 ## Expected behavior: Beacon node

-When running a beacon node for the first time, it will attempt to process deposits from the execution-layer deposit contract.
+When running a Agora node for the first time, it will attempt to process deposits from the execution-layer deposit contract.
 This deposit contract contains 32ETH deposits from all validators that have joined Ethereum's beacon chain.
 This process may take a few minutes.
 While processing these deposits, your beacon chain output should display `INFO` logs that look like this:

 ```
 INFO powchain: Processing deposits...
 ```

-Soon after, the beacon node will attempt to sync with its peers.
+Soon after, the Agora node will attempt to sync with its peers.
 "Syncing" is the process of downloading the Ethereum blockchain.
-While your beacon node is syncing, any validator client(s) connected to your beacon node won't be able to produce blocks or vote on others' blocks.
-A syncing beacon node will produce `INFO` logs that look like this:
+While your Agora node is syncing, any validator client(s) connected to your Agora node won't be able to produce blocks or vote on others' blocks.
+A syncing Agora node will produce `INFO` logs that look like this:

 ```
 Processing block 0x8fc287271...
 222/12082 - estimated time remaining...
 ```

-When your beacon node is done syncing, you should see a continuous stream of `INFO` logs that look like this:
+When your Agora node is done syncing, you should see a continuous stream of `INFO` logs that look like this:

 ```
 INFO blockchain: synced new block block=0x7373721...